Azure/oms-log-analytics-firehose-nozzle/README.md

-OMS_BATCH_TIME            : Interval for posing a batch to OMS API_ADDR                  : The api URL of the CF environment DOPPLER_ADDR              : Loggregator's traffic controller URL UAA_ADDR                  : UAA URL which the nozzle uses to get an authentication token for the firehose UAA_CLIENT_NAME           : Client who has access to the firehose UAA_CLIENT_SECRET         : Secret for the client CF_USER                   : CF user who has admin access CF_PASSWORD               : Password of the CF user EVENT_FILTER              : If set, the specified types of events will be dropped SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller
+OMS_BATCH_TIME            : Interval for posing a batch to OMS API_ADDR                  : The api URL of the CF environment DOPPLER_ADDR              : Loggregator's traffic controller URL CF_USER                   : CF user who has admin and firehose access CF_PASSWORD               : Password of the CF user EVENT_FILTER              : If set, the specified types of events will be dropped SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller